 When disclosure of the identity of the complainant is necessary in order to resolve the complaint, OCR will require written consent before proceeding.
-The complainant will be informed that the complaint will be closed if written consent is necessary in order to resolve the complaint and is not received within 20 calendar days of the date that the Consent Form was provided with the acknowledgement letter or the date OCR requests the Consent Form from the complainant, whichever is earlier.
-The signed Consent Form may be submitted to OCR by mail, fax, electronic mail or in person.
-If OCR does not receive a signed written Consent Form, and it is necessary in order to resolve the complaint, the complaint will be dismissed and the complainant so informed in writing.
+The complainant will be informed that the complaint will be dismissed if written consent is necessary in order to resolve the complaint and is not received within 20 calendar days of the date that the Consent Form was provided with the acknowledgement letter or the date OCR requests the Consent Form from the complainant, whichever is earlier.
+The signed Consent Form may be submitted to OCR by mail, fax, electronic mail, or in person.
+If OCR does not receive a signed